Pricing: Parity pricing

-Price bundling (also known as product bundling) occurs where two or more products or services are priced as a package with a single price.
-There are several types of bundles: pure bundles where the goods can only be purchased as package or mixed bundles where the goods can be purchased individually or as a package.
-The prices of the bundle is typically less than when the two items are purchased separately.

 Peak and off-peak pricing

 Peak and off-peak pricing is a form of price discrimination where the price variation is due to some type of seasonal factor.
-The objective of peak and off peak pricing is to use prices to even out peaks and troughs in demand.
-Peak and off-peak pricing is widely used in tourism, travel and also in utilities such as electricity providers.
+The objective of peak and off-peak pricing is to use prices to even out peaks and troughs in demand.
+Peak and off-peak pricing is widely used in tourism, travel, and also in utilities such as electricity providers.
 Peak pricing has caught the public's imagination since the ride-sharing service provider, Uber, commenced using surge pricing and has sought to patent the technologies that support this approach.